 Inkling insight: At a micro level, authentic leadership is really about how we have those conversations, one-to-one, and that builds trust over time.
 By way of context, at Inkling, we had some concerns about how a client we were working with was operating.
 Initially, we didn’t say anything, and we were managing it in the background.
 When we actually picked up the phone and had a really open and transparent conversation it resulted in us building one of the most trusting client relationships we’ve ever had.

-While some people show early signs of leadership capability, leadership isn’t a birthright or innate skill — it’s something that’s developed and shaped by experience.
+While some people show early signs of leadership capability, leadership isn’t a birthright or innate skill — it’s something that’s developed over time and shaped by experience.

 In the research for her book, Going to the Top, Carol Gallagher examined more than 200 women who have successfully climbed the corporate ladder to the top.
 The research supports George’s view showing that every woman who had reached those executive levels had signature characteristics that everyone knew.
 Whether it was an obsession with high heeled shoes, or they were manic about a sports team, people knew what they were, and they were able to talk to those quirks.